Akure–Benin War: Legacy

-In 1834, years after the Akure conquest, the Oba of Benin released Adésọ́rọ̀, the son of Arakale, from captivity and was then appointed as the Deji of Akure.
-He assumed the title of Osupa I (Osupa lati Ado wa) and was tasked with safeguarding Benin's interests in the Ekiti region.
-Notably, a man named Orhuon (Orhuonkedo), (likely the king named "Osuon", in Akure history, a son of Oba Ausi), who had proclaimed himself Deji of Akure, committed suicide upon learning of Osupa I's arrival with the Oba's messengers.
+In 1834, several years after the Akure conquest, the Oba of Benin released Adésọ́rọ̀, the son of Arakale, from captivity and appointed him Deji of Akure.
+He assumed the title Osupa I (Osupa lati Ado wa) and was given responsibilities linked to Benin's administration of the Ekiti region.
+A man named Orhuon (Orhuonkedo)—identified in some accounts as the figure known in Akure history as "Osuon," a son of Oba Ausi—had earlier declared himself Deji but died by suicide after learning of Osupa I's arrival with representatives of the Oba.

-The conflict left a lasting legacy in the history and culture of both Akure and Benin.
-It is a testament to its role in shaping their identity and destiny, commemorated through various means, including oral traditions, festivals, monuments, and art.
-A cannonball at the Benin Museum which may have been used in the destruction of the Deji's palace is recorded by Jacob Egharevba.
+A cannonball preserved at the Benin City National Museum—possibly linked to the destruction of the Deji's palace—is referenced in the writings of Jacob Egharevba.